-- Article 101 - Nomination and election of the President of the Republic
+Nomination and election of the President of the Republic

-The president shall be elected from among members of the Grand National Assembly or Turkish citizens who meet the eligibility criteria to serve in Parliament.
-The President serves for a five-year term.
-An individual cannot be elected President more than twice.
-Presidential candidates can be nominated by a written proposal signed by 20 deputies.
-In addition, a group of political parties, whose total number of votes in the most recent parliamentary election exceeds the 10-percent national threshold, may nominate a joint candidate.
-When elected, the President's ties to his party will be cut off and their membership in the Parliament will be terminated.
 The president is directly elected by the public from among individuals of at least 40 years of age, who have completed their higher education, have the right to serve in Parliament and are born Turkish nationals.
 The term of office for the President is five years.
 No individual can be elected President more than twice.
 Presidential candidates can be nominated by a minimum of 100,000 voters or by an individual or a group of political parties, which received at least five percent of the vote, individually or in sum, in the most recent general election.